New Research Data Indicates 99.9% Effective Against the COVID-19 Virus

 Green Star Products New Research Data Indicates 99.9% Effective Against the COVID-19 Virus

 SALT LAKE CITY, UT, Dec.
-18, 2020 (GLOBE NEWSWIRE) -- Green Star Products, Inc. (USOTC: GSPI) today announced it received new data from a US Federally Accredited Laboratory
+21, 2020 (GLOBE NEWSWIRE) -- Green Star Products, Inc. (USOTC: GSPI) announced last Friday December 18th it received new data from a US

-stating, "In three replications at 3% and 10% concentration [of normal dosage of Viro Spectrum Shield], 100% of the cells were protected from signs of infection by the SARS-CoV-2 [COVID-19]
+Federally Accredited Laboratory stating, "In three replications at 3% and 10% concentration [of normal dosage of Viro Spectrum Shield], 100% of the cells were protected from signs of infection by

 Additionally, Viro Spectrum Shield (VSS) was specifically tested and found to be effective against the COVID-19 virus as well as the A/H1N1, A/H2N3, B/H2N3 flu viruses in vitro, which demonstrates its Broad-Spectrum Antiviral Capability.
 VSS was also tested and found to be non-toxic in vitro.